mike-ward/mike-ward.github.io/_posts/2018-05-09-mithril-rising.md

 -   The [`m()`](https://mithril.js.org/hyperscript.html) function
     generates a [`vnode`](https://mithril.js.org/vnodes.html).
 Vnodes
-    are virtual DOM objects that Mithril uses to build and update the Web page.
+    are Javascript data structure that describes a DOM tree, Mithril uses `vnodes` to build and update Web pages.
 -   [`m.render()`](https://mithril.js.org/render.html) is a low-level
     function.
 Typically you use the
     [`m.mount()`](https://mithril.js.org/mount.html) as you'll see in